Firming Up Fabrics with Gelatin

 I couldn’t help thinking how easy it would be to cut and apply bias binding in the chiffon.
-Here is it, un-treated and treated.
+Here it is untreated (left) and treated (right).

-The gelatine is then rinsed out in soapy water.
+The gelatin is then rinsed out in soapy water.

-The silk charmeuse and silk chiffon, post-treatment, back to their original softness, not showing any signs at all of their gelatine bath.
+The silk charmeuse (left) and silk chiffon (right), post-treatment, are back to their original softness, not showing any signs of their gelatin bath.

 Treating fabrics with this gelatin solution will help stabalize them.